-The differences between the Spectra S1 vs S2 are its battery, price, weight, and color.
-Read more to find out what you’re getting from a Spectra.
+The differences between the Spectra S1 vs S2 are its battery, price, insurance and color.
+Read more to find out what you’re getting from a Spectra breast pump.

 I hope you’ll love the products we recommend!
 Just a quick note: if you click on a product link below and decide to buy it, we may earn a small commission.

 Pumping for milk was one of my greatest challenges while I was taking care of my newborn baby 24/7.
 A veteran mom friend with 3 kids told me, she had to pump every 2-3 hours back then, so she can keep her milk supply up and I just couldn’t do it.
 Especially when my baby would always want to cling on to me, but I digress.